knowledgetechnologyuhh/OMGEmpathyChallenge/README.md

 We used a total of four different actors, each one of them taking part in the conversation with two different topics.
 This way we collected different reaction levels from different listeners for the same actor.
 We had a total of 10 subjects, each one taking part in all the eight topics.
 This gave us 80 different interaction videos.
 Each video had an average of 6 minutes, providing us with 480 minutes (8 hours) of recordings.

 **Tracks**

 We let available for the challenge a pre-defined set of training, validation and testing samples.
 We separate our samples based on each story: 4 stories for training, 1 for validation and 3 for testing.
 Each story sample is composed of 10 videos with interactions, one for each listener.
 Although using the same training, validation and testing data split, we propose two tracks which will measure different aspects of the self-assessed empathy:

-The Personalized Empathy track, where each team must predict the empathy of a specific person.
+The **Personalized Empathy track**, where each team must predict the empathy of a specific person.
 We will evaluate the ability of proposed models to learn the empathic behavior of each of the subjects over a newly perceived story.
 We encourage the teams to develop models which take into consideration the individual behavior of each subject in the training data.

-The Generalized Empathy track, where the teams must predict the general behavior of all the participants over each story.
+The **Generalized Empathy track**, where the teams must predict the general behavior of all the participants over each story.
 We will measure the performance of the proposed models to learn a general empathic measure for each of the stories individually.
 We encourage the proposed models to take into consideration the aggregated behavior of all the participants for each story, and to generalize this behavior in a newly perceived story.

 **Dataset Structure**